michaelbrave/michaelbrave/README.md

-# Michael Brave
 <img src="https://raw.githubusercontent.com/michaelbrave/michaelbrave/master/gh-header-image-MikeBrave.png" alt="banner that says Mike Brave - Developer">

 👋 Hello there 👋

-    🔧 I’m currently working on - a simple game engine from scratch 🌱 I’m currently learning - C++ and Data Oriented Design 📖 I'm currently reading - Procedural Storytelling in Game Design 🧑‍🤝‍🧑 I’m looking to collaborate on - a future game jam 🙋‍♂️ I’m looking for help with - getting started with open source contributions 💬 Ask me about - anything, but I'm particularly excited about swift in non apple settings ✨ Fun fact - lemonaide is the best
+    ⚙️ I’m working on - a simple game engine using SDL 🎓 I’m learning - C++ and Data Oriented Design
+    📖 I'm reading - Procedural Storytelling in Game Design by Tanya X. Short & Tarn Adams 🙋‍♂️ Please teach me about - how to start with open source contributions 🤩 I'm excited about -  the potential of Swift as a multi purpose and multi platform language ✨ Fun fact - I'm on a lifelong quest to find the best lemonaide
-    🤝 I hope we can be friends

 <p align="center">
 	<a href="https://github.com/michaelbrave"><img src="https://img.shields.io/github/followers/michaelbrave.svg?label=GitHub&style=social" alt="GitHub"></a>